AstraBert/rrequested-demultiplex/rrequested_pkg/readme.md

 ### -Final considerations ###
-As a practical suggestion, we strongly advise to be cautious while using rrequested-pkg with files containing reads from multiple individuals, especially if the quality of the data is low: not because there is the risk that you will miss something, but because it can produce more groups than needed.
+As a practical suggestion, we strongly advise to be cautious while using rrequested-demultiplex with files containing reads from multiple individuals, especially if the quality of the data is low: not because there is the risk that you will miss something, but because it can produce more groups than needed.

-Moreover, please note that rrequested-pkg is still experimental and may contain errors, may fail/take really long while performing large analyses with limited computational power (e.g. on a normal laptop) and may output not-100%-reliable results, so always check them and pull issues whenever you feel it to be the case, we'll be on your back as soon as possible to fix/implement/enhance whatever you suggest!
+Moreover, please note that rrequested-demultiplex is still experimental and may contain errors, may fail/take really long while performing large analyses with limited computational power (e.g. on a normal laptop) and may output not-100%-reliable results, so always check them and pull issues whenever you feel it to be the case, we'll be on your back as soon as possible to fix/implement/enhance whatever you suggest!

 ### -License and rights of usage